Rise of the Pirates

 The Pirates pride themselves on the openness of their debates.
 At their recent conference, the delegates were all tweeting away like a dawn chorus, but when it came down to brass tacks – should there be a basic income for all, should public transport be ticket-free – only about 1500 party members were involved.
 Participation is good, but where does the buck stop in a digital voting system?

 The Pirates’ activities in the Berlin Senate arouse some doubts about their staying power.
 One triumphantly announced that the rise of the party could only be compared to the rise of the Nazis in 1930, and another was expelled for expressing extreme right-wing views.
 They say they have to learn the ropes to steer the ship of state, and want to gather opinions on such policy areas as taxation, the role of the military, health and pensions.
 The talk of more democracy, open discussions and greater participation is still attractive to Germany’s jaded voters who have stopped listening to the established parties.
-But the votes for the Pirates at regional level are probably what the Germans call a Denkzettel – a warning that they should not ignore to get in touch with their supporters.
+But the votes for the Pirates at regional level are probably what the Germans call a Denkzettel – a warning (to get in touch with their supporters) that they should not ignore.